daos-stack/daos/doc/user/spark.md

 ## Build DAOS Hadoop Filesystem

 Below are the steps to build the Java jar files for the DAOS Java and DAOS Hadoop filesystem.
-These jar files are required when running Spark and Hadoop.
+Spark and Hadoop require these jars in their classpath.
 You can ignore this section if you already have the pre-built jars.

 ```bash